kdar/color-schemes/README.md

 # Outroot Color Schemes

 These are syntax color schemes I use for my daily programming.
 Tested mainly with Sublime Text 3.
 Should work with Sublime Text 2 and TextMate.
+These schemes may be changed/tweaked at any time, and may not reflect the screenshots.

 ## The Schemes